kamranahmedse/developer-roadmap/src/data/guides/backend-languages.md

 - Are the main frameworks still under development?
 Or have they been parked for a while?

 In the end, you’re evaluating the language and its ecosystem, making sure they’re both evolving right along the web industry.
 If you find that there are aspects that are falling behind, then it probably isn’t a good choice.

-A handy tool when trying to evaluate a language like that is [roadmap.sh](https://roadmap.sh).

 [![Roadmap.sh](/guides/backend-languages/backend-roadmap-part.png)](https://roadmap.sh/backend)